zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 // lib/store/app/store.d.ts:36:5 - (ae-forgotten-export) The symbol "SecondaryAccessoryView" needs to be exported by the entry point lib.d.ts
 // lib/store/integrations/store.d.ts:25:9 - (ae-forgotten-export) The symbol "ActionFactory" needs to be exported by the entry point lib.d.ts
 // lib/store/integrations/store.d.ts:31:9 - (ae-forgotten-export) The symbol "Component" needs to be exported by the entry point lib.d.ts
-// lib/types/account/index.d.ts:8:5 - (ae-forgotten-export) The symbol "AccountSettingsAttrs" needs to be exported by the entry point lib.d.ts
+// lib/types/account/index.d.ts:9:5 - (ae-forgotten-export) The symbol "AccountSettingsAttrs" needs to be exported by the entry point lib.d.ts
+// lib/types/account/index.d.ts:10:5 - (ae-forgotten-export) The symbol "AccountSettingsPrefs" needs to be exported by the entry point lib.d.ts
-// lib/types/account/index.d.ts:10:5 - (ae-forgotten-export) The symbol "ZimletProp" needs to be exported by the entry point lib.d.ts
+// lib/types/account/index.d.ts:11:5 - (ae-forgotten-export) The symbol "ZimletProp" needs to be exported by the entry point lib.d.ts
-// lib/types/account/index.d.ts:42:9 - (ae-forgotten-export) The symbol "Signature" needs to be exported by the entry point lib.d.ts
+// lib/types/account/index.d.ts:43:9 - (ae-forgotten-export) The symbol "Signature" needs to be exported by the entry point lib.d.ts
+// lib/types/account/index.d.ts:46:9 - (ae-forgotten-export) The symbol "Identity" needs to be exported by the entry point lib.d.ts
-// lib/types/account/index.d.ts:47:5 - (ae-forgotten-export) The symbol "AccountRights" needs to be exported by the entry point lib.d.ts
+// lib/types/account/index.d.ts:48:5 - (ae-forgotten-export) The symbol "AccountRights" needs to be exported by the entry point lib.d.ts
+// lib/types/account/index.d.ts:58:5 - (ae-forgotten-export) The symbol "BooleanString" needs to be exported by the entry point lib.d.ts
-// lib/types/account/index.d.ts:106:5 - (ae-forgotten-export) The symbol "AccountRightTargetEmail" needs to be exported by the entry point lib.d.ts
+// lib/types/account/index.d.ts:131:5 - (ae-forgotten-export) The symbol "AccountRightTargetEmail" needs to be exported by the entry point lib.d.ts
-// lib/types/account/index.d.ts:111:9 - (ae-forgotten-export) The symbol "AccountRightName" needs to be exported by the entry point lib.d.ts
+// lib/types/account/index.d.ts:136:9 - (ae-forgotten-export) The symbol "AccountRightName" needs to be exported by the entry point lib.d.ts
-// lib/types/account/index.d.ts:112:9 - (ae-forgotten-export) The symbol "AccountRightTarget" needs to be exported by the entry point lib.d.ts
+// lib/types/account/index.d.ts:137:9 - (ae-forgotten-export) The symbol "AccountRightTarget" needs to be exported by the entry point lib.d.ts
 // lib/types/apps/index.d.ts:63:5 - (ae-forgotten-export) The symbol "PanelMode" needs to be exported by the entry point lib.d.ts
 // lib/types/misc/index.d.ts:45:9 - (ae-forgotten-export) The symbol "SoapPolicy" needs to be exported by the entry point lib.d.ts
 // lib/types/misc/index.d.ts:64:5 - (ae-forgotten-export) The symbol "FolderView" needs to be exported by the entry point lib.d.ts